Zátor: Geography

 Zátor is located about 10 km northeast of Bruntál and 52 km northwest of Ostrava, in the historical region of Czech Silesia.
 It lies in the Nízký Jeseník range.
 The highest point is a nameless hill at 620 m above sea level.
 The Opava River flows through the municipality.

 History

 The first written mention of Zátor is from 1377.

 Transport

-The I/45 road from Bruntál to Krnov passes through the municipality.
+The I/45 road from Bruntál to Krnov runs through the municipality.

 Zátor is located on the railway line Opava–Rýmařov.